sickozell/SickoCV/README.md

 #### - INSTRUCTIONS
 Load sample using context menu or right-click in the waveform display area to access quick load menu.
-Once a sample is loaded you can browse samples in the same folder using Previous and Next buttons below the display.
+Once a sample is loaded samples in the same folder can be browser using Previous and Next buttons below the display.

 REV button changes the playback start direction.